 MOD BDI/KEN/UGA/RRW/TZA/85A7/2

-5.444A Additional allocation: the band 5 091-5 150 MHz is also allocated to the fixed-satellite service (Earth-to-space) on a primary basis.
-This allocation is limited to feeder links of non-geostationary satellite systems in the mobile-satellite service and is subject to coordination under No. 9.11A.

-In the band 5 091-5 150 MHz, the following conditions also apply:

-– prior to 1 January 2018, the use of the band 5 091-5 150 MHz by feeder links of non-geostationary-satellite systems in the mobile-satellite service shall be made in accordance with Resolution 114 (Rev.WRC-03)*;
+5.444A The use of the allocation to the fixed-satellite service (Earth-to-space) in the band 5 091-5 150 MHz is limited to feeder links of non-geostationary satellite systems in the mobile-satellite service and is subject to coordination under No. 9.11A.
+The use of the band 5 091-5 150 MHz by feeder links of non-geostationary satellite systems in the mobile-satellite service shall be subject to application of Resolution 114 (Rev.WRC-15).
+Moreover, to ensure that the aeronautical radionavigation service is protected from harmful interference, coordination is required for feeder-link earth stations of the non-geostationary satellite systems in the mobile-satellite service which are separated by less than 450 km from the territory of an administration operating ground stations in the aeronautical radionavigation service.

-– after 1 January 2016, no new assignments shall be made to earth stations providing feeder links of non-geostationary mobile-satellite systems;

-– after 1 January 2018, the fixed-satellite service will become secondary to the aeronautical radionavigation service.
-(WRC-07)

 Reasons: To remove time limitations from the FSS allocation (limited to feeder links of non-geostationary systems in the MSS), while keeping all the other applicable regulatory provisions, i.e. RR No. 9.11A and Resolution 114 (Rev.WRC-15).